Bioconductor/bioconductor.org/content/help/workflows/high-throughput-assays.md

 ### Imaging Based Assays ###

-Theses packages provide infrastructure image-based phenotyping and automation of other image-related tasks:
+These packages provide infrastructure for image-based phenotyping and automation of other image-related tasks:

 [EBImage](/packages/release/bioc/html/EBImage.html)